funkfinger/earworm/README.md

 1. Greet you and sympathize with your earworm problem
 2. Ask you to log into Spotify (Apple Music in future)
 3. Help you find the song that's stuck in your head
-4. Play a replacement song from your streaming service
+4. Play a replacement song from the playlist https://open.spotify.com/playlist/0E9WYGYWZBqfmp6eJ0Nl1t?si=55d3bde342094dc2
 5. Follow up to see if the solution worked

 The app keeps a record of users' earworm history and replacement songs, with a database tracking: